 Types of Medical Record Release Form

-The following are three main types of this form:
+The following are the three main types of this form:

-The medical release form gives the requesting party access to confidential patient information, so only authorized people should access such files.
-These include:
+The medical release form gives the requesting party access to confidential patient information, so only authorized people should have access to such files.

 Personal representatives